JacobBaumel/bakermaker/README.md

     - libcrypto-3-x64.dll
     - ucrtbased.dll
     - vcruntime140d.dll
-The final output will be located in the build folder, named gitolitesetuper.exe.
+  - A font, provided as "font-bold.ttf" and "font-regular.ttf", both in the resources folder The final output will be located in the build folder, named gitolitesetuper.exe.

 ## Using Bakermaker